April Haynes

 Biography

 I am a historian of women, gender, and sexuality in the early US.
 My research priorities include racialized gender, intimate labor, and women in social movements.
-I teach courses about women in early US/North American history, gender in world history, historiography and historical methods.
+I teach courses about labor and working-class history, women in early US/North American history, gender in world history, historiography and historical methods.

 My first book, Riotous Flesh: Women, Physiology, and the Solitary Vice in Nineteenth-century America, unearths the surprising origins of a sex panic that ultimately prepared many Americans to accept heteronormativity.